 On your second day in Tawang, plan a trek to the Gorichen Peak in the morning and follow up the adrenaline rush with the zen-like synergy at the Taktsang Gompa and then head out to the Nuranang Waterfalls in the evening.

 Make this an action-packed day, with visits to a Shonga-tser Lake, Bap Teng Kang Waterfalls, and Bumla Pass, along with any other attractions you may learn of from the locals.

 Spend your morning exploring Tawang on foot, and head out to Tezpur after brunch.
 It is a six-hour journey from Tawang to Tezpur, and there are no evening flights operating out of here, so it is best to arrive at Tezpur late in the evening, get some rest and return home the following morning.

 A week in Tawang is just about enough to be able to explore this place inside out, without turning the holiday into a tiring excursion.
-So, look up the holidays, give your friends a shout out and plan a holiday of a lifetime.
+So, give your friends a shout out and plan a holiday during the best time to visit Tawang and soak up the experience of a lifetime.
 This travel guide to Tawang is here to set you up to a good start.